 Our world is becoming ever more complex, interconnected and dynamic.
 Predicting developments is becoming more and more difficult.
 As a result, agile project management is growing in importance.
 The same goes for the respective methods and agile project management certifications.

-Instead, we need more innovative strength and creativity.
-Working on projects requires a clear focus on the business value.
-Plus, shorter, yet still solid planning horizons.
+In the future, working on projects will require a clearer focus on the business value, innovative strength and creativity as well as shorter, yet still solid planning horizons.
 Companies are implementing this change which is evident from the emergence of, and request for, new agile job descriptions.
+Agile project management certificates play a role in this context.

 What you will find out in this article: